How to Increase the Value of Your Short-Term Rental Business

 Know Your Margins

->>> Company revenue is management fee income plus all guest & homeowner fee income.
-The homeowner’s portion of rent is not company revenue and should not be on your P&L
+Company revenue is management fee income plus all guest and homeowner fee income.
+The homeowner’s portion of rent is not company revenue and should not be on your P&L.

->>> Make sure your chart of accounts are set up properly in order to understand margins.
-There are great accounting firms that we are happy to recommend.
+Make sure your chart of accounts is set up properly in order to understand margins.
+There are great accounting firms we’re happy to recommend.